 A full meal costs around 25eur per person in a city restaurant, but the price lowers considerably in the rural areas, dropping as much as 15 euros.
 Even better is that the meal quality and quantity won’t drop together with the price.

 There is a meaningful offer of hotels, B&B, country-ins, camping grounds, plus many affordable lodging options, that suit all travel budgets.

 Portugal ranked the fourth safest country in the world on the Global Peace Index 2021.

 Overall, that makes Portugal an extremely safe country.
 Of course, some common-sense safety rules must be applied, as in any other place.
 Particularly in big cities.

 Bonus Reason – Great location to be a starting or ending point

 Portugal’s location in Europe’s southwestermost point can also serve you as a springboard to more exotic destinations around Europe, or Northern Africa.
-It can be a great starting or ending point to different adventure motorcycle tours.
+It can be a great starting or ending point for different adventure motorcycle tours.